Scottish Premiership things to watch

 The 1-0 loss to Rangers at Ibrox was the first time they have failed to score under Ange Postecoglou, who has since added Giorgos Giakoumakis and Jota to his forward options, while losing Odsonne Edouard, Ryan Christie and Leigh Griffiths.

-Neither of the new arrivals has played at all this season but they may well be on show since Kyogo Furuhashi has picked up an injury while with Japan and James Forrest missed Scotland's triple-header.
+Neither of the new arrivals has played at all this season but they may well be on show at some stage since Kyogo Furuhashi has picked up an injury while with Japan and James Forrest missed Scotland's triple-header.
+It could also be a chance for Albian Ajeti, who hasn't started a match since February, to show what he can do.

 Having won both his home games in the Premiership by a 6-0 margin, Postecoglou is sure to revert to his unrelenting attacking style after coming unstuck in the derby and his side will be expected to dominate possession.